 Get in touch

-Scope 3 emissions come from 15 categories divided into 2 sources:
+Scope 3 emissions are categorised into 15 distinct areas, divided into upstream and downstream sources:

 • Upstream sources: